WalkerMao/walkermao.github.io/_posts/2020-03-11-decision-trees.md

 One major problem with trees is their high variance, which makes interpretation somewhat precarious.
 The major reason for this instability is the hierarchical nature of the process: the effect of an error in the top split is propagated down to all of the splits below it.
 Bagging averages many trees to reduce the variance.

+Trees or tree ensemble methods are not suitable for high dimensional sparse data. ([Explanation](https://zhuanlan.zhihu.com/p/88234363) in Chinese)

 Some aspects of decision tree learning:

 - Multi-way splits?